What Trinity provides

 - all transport during the scheduled program

-- airport transfers to and from Trinity College for students arriving on flights at Melbourne Tullamarine Airport
+- airport transfers to and from Trinity College for students arriving and departing on flights at Melbourne Tullamarine Airport

 - all materials required for the course

 - all linen including sheets, blankets, a pillow and towels (one change of linen will be provided for two-week program)

 - laundries with washing machines, dryers, irons and washing powder

 - WiFi access

 Students reside at Trinity College for the duration of YLP.
 This is a condition of enrolment and is included in the course fee.
 All students stay in a Trinity College dorm room, sharing with one other student of the same gender and, where possible, the same age but from a different country.
 Males and females will be in separate buildings (where possible) or separate floors.
 On each floor there is a shared bathroom with toilets and showers and a laundry.
 Bedding, towels, blankets and laundry facilities are provided.
 In the evenings and on weekends, Trinity College has its own security guard to ensure the safety of students.